 - Should not include any optional fields

 - Include a “sign in with Google” option

-- NOTE: Email address field should require a business domain; if user enters Yahoo! or Gmail or other consumer webmail, trigger popup citing the corporate domain requirement.
-Do not allow user to continue until entering a satisfactory email address.
+- NOTE: Email address field should require a business domain; if the user enters Yahoo! or Gmail or other consumer webmail, trigger popup citing the corporate domain requirement.
+Do not allow the user to continue until entering a satisfactory email address.

 - The field should contain a question mark to the upper right, which the user can click to bring up a popup window explaining this rule.

 - NOTE: The password field should include a question-mark sign to the upper right, which the user can click to bring up a popup window explaining the rule for passwords, which should be minimal and require only a minimum character count —no special characters, capitals, etc.